 High quality milk replacer eases weaning transition

 The use of a good quality milk replacer remains the best option for the dairy farmer in a ‘normal’ market situation.
 As modern Holstein cows have been intensively selected for decades, their milk is probably no longer the best meal for young dairy calves that must be weaned early.
 For example, the fat-protein ratio and balance of micro-nutrients is not optimal for them.

 A good quality milk replacer should be highly digestible, well balanced in amino acids and trace-elements, highly palatable and free from antinutritional factors.
 It should also help promote the early consumption of solid feed, which is the golden criterion for smooth weaning.

 The use of soluble milk proteins allows smooth curds in the abomasum and quick digestion of milk.
 It therefore promotes the appetite for solid feed.
 To provide high security and compensate for comparatively lower production of lactic acid in the abomasum than high casein milk, a combination of organic acids allows the pH in the intestine to decrease and prevent the development of bacteria.

 Targets of a calf-heifer program

-Experts at Wisium have considered all the important points for a successful rearing phase of dairy heifers and, through their Nursy programs, offer different options to dairy farmers.
+Wisium experts have considered all the important points for a successful rearing phase of dairy heifers.
+Through their Nursy programs, they offer different options to dairy farmers.
 These options depend on the strategy they wish to adopt.
 Nursy nutritional programs propose a complete and packaged solution that is dedicated to a heifer, with three options: